Skip to main content

 Can I still naturalise after 3 years on the basis of special integration achievements?

 No. The fast-track 3-year route for special integration achievements (§ 10 Abs.
 3 StAG a.
-F.) only applied from 27 June 2024 to 29 October 2025 and was removed without replacement, effective 30 October 2025, by the Sixth Amending Act of 27 October 2025 (BGBl.
+F.) only applied from 27 June 2024 to 29 October 2025 and was removed without replacement, effective 30 October 2025, by the Act amending the Nationality Act and other provisions of 27 October 2025 (BGBl.
 2025 I Nr.
 256).
 The uniform 5-year period under § 10 Abs.
 1 StAG now applies.

 Does a C1 language certificate or volunteer work still shorten the period?